BTS to reschedule world tour amid coronavirus

 It promised to endeavor to ensure BTS can meet fans as early as possible and provide them with relevant updates.

+"We will also create new ways for our artists to engage with our fans and respond to the 'new normal' while we wait to resume our activities halted by COVID-19," the agency said.

-The group had planned to launch the Map of the Soul Tour in Seoul this month.
-The tour was to involve at least 38 concerts in 18 cities, including those in the United States, Canada, Japan, Britain, Germany and Spain.
+The sensational seven-member K-pop group had planned to kick off the tour in Seoul earlier this month.
+But it canceled its concerts, slated for April 11-12 and April 18-19, amid concerns about the virus.
+The band was scheduled to move on to perform in 17 other cities, including those in the United States, Canada, Japan, Britain, Germany and Spain.
 (Yonhap)